-Freeman is an Emmy® and BAFTA® award-winning actor with an illustrious career spanning film, television and stage.
-His versatility and ability to excel in his craft regardless of the genre have made him one of the industry’s most revered talents.
+Martin Freeman is an Emmy® and BAFTA® Award-winning actor with an illustrious career spanning film, television and stage.
+His versatility and ability to excel in his craft, regardless of the genre, have led him to be considered as one of the industry’s most revered talents.

 In 2019, Freeman appeared in the two final plays in the Harold Pinter season Pinter at the Pinter, presented by The Jamie Lloyd Company.
 He starred opposite Danny Dyer in A Slight Ache and The Dumb Waiter.
-In summer 2019, he was also seen leading the cast of Jeff Pope’s six-part ITV drama A Confession with Imelda Staunton, which has been acclaimed amongst critics and audiences alike.
-He also appeared in feature film Ode to Joy, from Modern Family director Jason Winer and The Colbert Report writer Max Werner.
-He was also seen in Yuval Adler’s The Operative alongside Diane Kruger.
-The film premiered at the Berlin Film Festival earlier in 2019.
+In summer 2019, he was also seen leading the cast of Jeff Pope’s six-part ITV drama A Confession, which has been acclaimed amongst critics and audiences alike.
+He also appeared in feature film Ode to Joy and Yuval Adler’s The Operative, which premiered at the Berlin Film Festival earlier that year.

-In 2018, Freeman was seen in Ryan Coogler’s critically acclaimed sci-fi drama Black Panther, alongside Danai Gurira, Michael B. Jordan, Andy Serkis, Forest Whitaker and Lupita Nyong’o.
-He also appeared in the big screen adaptation of Jeremy Dyson and Andy Nyman’s Ghost Stories.
-He also starred in the feature film adaptation of award-nominated short Cargo for Netflix, which starred Anthony Hayes, Caren Pistorius and Susie Porter.
+In 2018, Freeman was seen in Ryan Coogler’s critically acclaimed sci-fi drama Black Panther.
+He also appeared in the big screen adaptation of Jeremy Dyson and Andy Nyman’s Ghost Stories and starred in the feature film adaptation of award-nominated short Cargo for Netflix.
 Prior to this, Freeman reprised his role of “Dr. John Watson” in the much anticipated fourth series of Sherlock on both BBC One in the U.K. and PBS in the U.S. On stage, he also starred in James Graham’s comedy Labour of Love alongside Tamsin Greig at the Noël Coward Theatre.

 One of Freeman’s most notable television credits remains his role as “Tim Canterbury” in the hugely successful and much-loved series The Office, for which he also received BAFTA nominations in 2002 and 2004.

-Freeman’s film credits include starring opposite Joanna Page in the 2003 box office success Love Actually; Shaun of the Dead; Simon Pegg and Edgar Wright’s cult hit Hot Fuzz in 2007 and The World’s End in 2013; opposite Jessica Hynes in the 2007 mockumentary Confetti; and as “Arthur Dent” in The Hitchhiker’s Guide to the Galaxy.
+Freeman’s extensive film credits include starring opposite Joanna Page in 2003’s Love Actually; Shaun of the Dead; Simon Pegg and Edgar Wright’s cult hit Hot Fuzz in 2007 and The World’s End in 2013; opposite Jessica Hynes in the 2007 mockumentary Confetti; and as “Arthur Dent” in The Hitchhiker’s Guide to the Galaxy.